advancedresearch/path_semantics/sequences.md

 # Sequences for learning Path Semantics
 Reading sequences for learning path semantics.

 This is a collection of papers organized in a way to build up gradually understanding of path semantics.
+Some papers are marked with stars (e.g. ★★★★★) to signify their significance.

 ### Background